 How much energy and money could I save per year by switching to solar?

-Is solar energy common in Melbourne?
+How prevalent is solar energy in Melbourne?

-Yes, new solar systems mean higher property values according to the National Renewable Energy Laboratory (NREL.)
+Yes, new solar systems translate to higher property values according to the National Renewable Energy Laboratory (NREL.)
 Homeowners could project a $20 property value increase for each dollar they save on energy.
 Therefore, $600 in energy savings could boost your property value by $12,000.

 How does "net metering" work, and do I need to participate?